Are e-cigarettes cool?

 The ads have the familiar pitch of cigarette companies back when they could advertise freely – a suave, evening-suited man, seated and smoking, surrounded by a bevy of beautiful, admiring women in sequined cocktail dresses.
 A “slim, charged” woman in a bikini bottom.
 The assurance that smokers are free spirits, unafraid of good taste and good times.

 But do e-cigarettes really rate high on the “cool” scale with college students?

-E-cigarettes, largely unregulated now, can be used to vaporize and inhale inquid nicotine with various flavors, but they also can be filled with a host of other products, from THC, the active ingredient in marijuana, to Ciallis.
-Sold over the Internet, unbranded, cheaper varieties carry no assurance of quality or content control.
+E-cigarettes, largely unregulated now, can be used to vaporize and inhale liquid nicotine with various flavors, but they also can be filled with a host of other products, from THC, the active ingredient in marijuana, to Cialis.
+Sold over the internet, unbranded, cheaper varieties carry no assurance of quality or content control.
 “What are you smoking?” is a real, not ironic, concern.

 But even as the popularity of e-cigs appears to be rising, little research has been done on how college students, the prime customers, view them.